MikeMcGrain/to-do_app/README.md

 <br>

-Make a list and check it off.
+Make a list - any list!
+Cross out some, leave some, and delete one; then come back for more!

 <br>